EricParral/SoftwareEngineeringPortfolio/README.md

 - Add replay / move history and undo for placement.
 - Add persistent matchmaking / lobby.
 - Add animations for hits/sinks and a replayable game log.

-If you want, I can also add a short developer README with debugging tips and instructions for running tests or adding features.
-Want that?